 This is another of those small tasks that people often don’t take the time to do.
 If you live in an area where many yards have gates and fences, print out flyers and offer to paint them for cash.
-I interviewed Chris Peach on my podcast who told me a neighbor kid took a picture of a gate that needed to be painted and put on a flyer asking people if they needed there gate to painted.
-He had some tear offs on the bottom with the kids phone number on it.
+I interviewed Chris Peach on my podcast who told me a neighbor kid took a picture of a gate that needed to be painted and put out a flyer asking people if they needed their gate to be painted.
+He had some tear offs on the bottom with the kid’s phone number on it.
 Chris looked at the picture of the gate and wondered if it was his gate.
 This kid was brilliant because I bet all the neighbors thought the same thing and if they wanted to do something about who do you think they would call?
 Probably the kid who out there hustling trying to make the neighborhood look better.

 20. Small Handy Man Jobs

-Leaky faucets, squeaky doors and other small repair jobs are readily available in most homes.
+Leaky faucets, squeaky doors, and other small repair jobs are readily available in most homes.
 Advertise your handyman services and make a business out of helping others get small tasks done.
 Be sure to schedule repair jobs in a way where you’re working all the houses in a certain area at one time to avoid wasting gas driving from job to job.